On regularized Shannon sampling formulas with localized sampling: Introduction

 In our approach we need the Fourier transform of the product of ${\mathrm{sinc}}(L \pi\, \cdot)$ and the window function $\varphi$.
 Since the ${\mathrm{sinc}}$ function belongs to $L^2(\mathbb R)$, but not to $L^1(\mathbb R)$, we present the convolution property of the Fourier transform for $L^2(\mathbb R)$ functions in the preliminary Section~2 (see Lemma 2.2).
 In Section~\ref{sec:WKS_localized} we consider regularized Shannon sampling formulas for an arbitrary window function $\varphi \in \Phi_{m,L}$.
-Here the main results are Theorem~\ref{Theorem:errorRmf} (with a unified approach to error estimates for regularized Shannon sampling formulas) and Theorem~\ref{Theorem:robustness} (on the numerical robustness of regularized Shannon sampling formulas).
+Here the main results are Theorem~\ref{Theorem:errorRmf} with a unified approach to error estimates for regularized Shannon sampling formulas and Theorem~\ref{Theorem:robustness} on the numerical robustness of regularized Shannon sampling formulas.
+Afterwards, we concretize the results for several choices of window functions.
 In Section~\ref{sec:Gaussian} we consider the Gaussian window function (as in \cite{Q03, LZ16}).
-In Theorem~\ref{Theorem:GaussianWKS} it is shown that the uniform approximation error decays exponentially with respect to $m$.
-In Section~\ref{sec:Bspline} we use the $\mathrm B$--spline window function and prove in Theorem~\ref{Theorem:bsplineWKS} that the uniform approximation error decays exponentially with respect to $m$.
-In Section~\ref{sec:sinh} we discuss the $\sinh$-type window function.
-Then in Theorem~\ref{Thm:errorpsisinh} it is proved that the uniform approximation error decays exponentially with respect to $m$.
+Then Theorem~\ref{Theorem:GaussianWKS} shows that the uniform approximation error decays exponentially with respect to $m$.
+In Section~\ref{sec:Bspline} we use the $\mathrm B$--spline window function and prove the exponential decay of the uniform approximation error with respect to $m$ in Theorem~\ref{Theorem:bsplineWKS}.
+In Section~\ref{sec:sinh} we discuss the $\sinh$-type window function, where it is proven in Theorem~\ref{Thm:errorpsisinh} that the uniform approximation error decays exponentially with respect to $m$.
 Several numerical experiments illustrate the theoretical results.
-Finally, in the concluding Section~\ref{sec:Conclusion}, we compare the proposed window functions and show the superiority of the new proposed $\sinh$-type window function.
+Finally, in the concluding Section~\ref{sec:Conclusion}, we compare the proposed window functions and show the superiority of the new $\sinh$-type window function.